RenderKit/oidn/README.md

-Open Image Denoise internally builds on top of [Intel® Math Kernel Library for Deep Neural Networks (MKL-DNN)](https://github.com/intel/mkl-dnn), and fully exploits modern instruction sets like Intel SSE4, AVX2, and AVX-512 to achieve high denoising performance.
+Open Image Denoise internally builds on top of [Intel® Math Kernel Library for Deep Neural Networks (MKL-DNN)](https://github.com/intel/mkl-dnn), and automatically exploits modern instruction sets like Intel SSE4, AVX2, and AVX-512 to achieve high denoising performance.
 A CPU with support for at least SSE4.1 is required to run Open Image Denoise.

 ## Support and Contact